-- 3. The Company may also make use of an organized system for the brokerage and settlement of securities loans provided by a central depository for securities or by a different company designated in the Special Terms whose purpose is the handling of international securities transactions for others that does not meet the requirements of articles 200 and 201 KAGB, if protection of the investors' interests is assured through the facilities provided by the aforementioned system and there is no departure from the right to terminate at any time according to paragraph 1. - 4.
-Unless the Special Terms provide otherwise, the Company may also grant securities loans in relation to money market instruments and investment fund units, insofar as the UCITS fund is permitted to acquire these assets.
+3. The Company may also make use of an organized system for the brokerage and settlement of securities loans provided by a central depository for securities that does not meet the requirements of article 200 (1), sentence 3, KAGB, if there is no departure from the right to termination at any time according to paragraph 1.

+4. Unless the Special Terms provide otherwise, the Company may also grant securities loans in relation to money market instruments and investment fund units, insofar as the UCITS fund is permitted to acquire these assets.
 The provisions of paragraphs 1 through 3 shall apply accordingly in this case.

-Article 14 Repurchase agreements

-- 1. The Company may, for the account of the UCITS fund, enter into securities repurchase agreements as defined by article 340b (2) of the German Commercial Code that can be terminated at any time with credit institutions or financial services institutions in exchange for consideration on the basis of standardized master agreements. - 2.
-The repurchase agreements must involve securities that may be purchased for the UCITS fund in accordance with the Terms and Conditions of Investment. - 3.
-The repurchase agreements may have a maximum term of twelve months. - 4.
-Unless the Special Terms provide otherwise, the Company may also conclude repurchase agreements in relation to money market instruments and investment fund units, insofar as the UCITS fund is permitted to acquire these assets.
+Article 14 Repurchase agreements 1.
+The Company may, for the account of the UCITS fund, enter into securities repurchase agreements as defined by article 340b (2) of the German Commercial Code that can be terminated at any time with credit institutions or financial services institutions in exchange for a consideration on the basis of standardized master agreements.

+2. The repurchase agreements must involve securities that may be purchased for the UCITS fund in accordance with the Terms and Conditions of Investment.

+3. The repurchase agreements may have a maximum term of twelve months.

+4. Unless the Special Terms provide otherwise, the Company may also conclude repurchase agreements in relation to money market instruments and investment fund units, insofar as the UCITS fund is permitted to acquire these assets.
 The provisions of paragraphs 1 through 3 shall apply accordingly in this case.